adamhadani/solr-templating/README.md

 	After running these commands, you will end up with a directory per template type, containing a skeleton configuration that you can then tweak to your heart's desire.
-	The resulting files are still not usable in themselves - you'll notice various properties in the various .tmpl files use a template language markup (the excellent [Jinja2](http://jinja.pocoo.org/) - Do not change these, as they are handled by the framework later on when instantiating templates.
+	The resulting files are still not usable in themselves - you'll notice various properties in the .tmpl files use a template language markup (the excellent [Jinja2](http://jinja.pocoo.org/)) - Do not change these, as they are handled by the framework later on when instantiating templates.

-	You can also drop in template-specific files (static configuration, JAR files, etc.) that should be bundled along..
+	You can also drop in template-specific files (static configuration, JAR files, etc.) that should be bundled along as well.

 	The resulting directory structure makes up your development tree - you can (and probably should) check it in your VCS.